tagohd/mono/Characters/James Redawić/James's Excuse.md

 	  - AL is actually not that evil.
 To save James he's definitely done some messed up stuff (like abducting [[Sam Ward|Sam]]) but does it out of love for his husbando.
 And yes, he was definitely morally grey to start out with, but he's like, a respectable type of evil.
 This may also explain why he spares Luke in their first encounter with [[Case Weston|Case]].
 	    James, on the contrary, is now acting purely out of hatred and is just an all-around evil guy.

-sudoMajor:: So, are we saying that using the [[SOUL AMPLIFIER]] *doesn't* actually destroy the universe and/or harm Sam?
+sudoMajor: So, are we saying that using the [[SOUL AMPLIFIER]] *doesn't* actually destroy the universe and/or harm Sam?

 lunR: 1